InitialGAN: A Language GAN with Completely Random Initialization

 The training objective of the aligner is based on the loss function of Variational Autoencoder (VAE)~\cite{DBLP:journals/corr/KingmaW13}, so the aligner can map word $x_i$ into a distribution $\mathcal{N}(\mu_{x_i}, \sigma_{x_i}^2)$.
 The vector sampled from $\mathcal{N}(\mu_{x_i}, \sigma_{x_i}^2)$ is transformed back into words with a linear transformation $F_{LT}$.
 The distribution $\mathcal{N}(\mu_{x_i}, \sigma_{x_i}^2)$ describes a region in the space as representation rather than a point.
-It can increase the robustness during generation, since $F_{LT}$ can map representations with minor errors into correct words if the representations are still in the corresponding regions.
+It can increase the robustness during generation, since $F_{LT}$ can map representations with minor errors into correct words.

 However, the aligner trained via the VAE objective tends to assign large regions to high frequency words, while the regions of low frequency words are extremely small.
 It brings difficulties to generate low frequency words, since small errors may lead the representations to lie in the region of other words.
 Thus, we propose a new training objective to tackle this problem: